versionone/vue/docs/pages/contributing/Documentation.md

   - guide
 ---

-This guide will aid in creating new documentation; consisting of new or updating existing pages and adding new menu categories.
+This guide will aid in creating new documentation.
+This consists of creating new pages, updating existing pages and adding pages within new menu categories.

 ## Creating a new Sample Documentation Page